zalenix/portaldocs/portal-sdk/generated/top-extensions-sideloading.md

 <a name="overview"></a>
 ## Overview

 During standard customer use of the Portal, extensions are loaded from a fixed set of URLs that are specified within the Portal's environment configuration file.
 For extension developers, sideloading allows a developer to load an extension that’s running at another location against any Portal environment on a per-user basis.
-This is the standard method of validating changes during the inner development test loop during extension development.
+This is the standard method of validating changes during extension development.

 <a name="quick-reference-by-example"></a>
 ## Quick Reference by Example